-MINUSTAH’s worst crime so far is killing of over 6000 Haitians with cholera.
-These deaths resulted from a U.N. cover up of the fact that several Nepalese soldiers on the Mirebalais base had become violently ill with cholera, and then the base had dumped its sewage into the Artibonite River.
+The United Nations Mission in Haiti’s (MINUSTAH) worst crime so far is killing of over 8000 Haitians with cholera.
+These deaths resulted from a U.N. cover up of the fact that several Nepalese soldiers on a base near the city of Mirebalais had become violently ill with cholera, and then the base had dumped its sewage into the Artibonite River.
 Since MINUSTAH was brought into Haiti in 2004 to support a foreign-sanctioned coup d’etat, rapes, sex traffic, exchange of sex for food, massacres, and murders have been its mainstay.
 It is a degraded, degrading, and unwanted occupation force that must go.

 Top Ten Reasons Why MINUSTAH Should Go

 1. MINUSTAH continually harasses and humiliates Haitians.
 MINUSTAH’s favorite activities include pepper spraying Haitians and capriciously confiscating drivers’ licenses and computers.

 2. Common criminals in MINUSTAH enjoy immunity from prosecution.
 Though over 100 troops have been expelled from Haiti for child prostitution and related charges, MINUSTAH soldiers have enjoyed immunity for most of their crimes, including numerous rapes and the suffocation in August 2010 of a Haitian teenager working on the Nepalese MINUSTAH base.

 3. MINUSTAH subverts democracy.
 Together with the United States, Canada and France, MINUSTAH has fixed elections that excluded 80 percent of the Haitian electorate and brought a Duvalierist, Michel Martelly, into power in May 2011.